In April, it raised guidance on revenues, underlying profits and its cash position, and in May, the numbers confirmed the improved performance.

 Lombard’s COLLINE product has one major competitor, but Brown said that in many cases the true competitor is each bank’s in-house system.

-Since that broker note, the company has announced a few more partnerships: a hook-up with Smart Communications to combine the pair’s market-leading software offerings to provide an integrated documentation and asset tracking package; an alliance with Elixium on an integrate repo solution; and a partnership with DTCC-Euroclear Global Collateral Ltd to drive further improvements in collateral management operations.
+The big theme this year has been industry partnerships, such as: a hook-up with Smart Communications to combine the pair’s market-leading software offerings to provide an integrated documentation and asset tracking package; an alliance with Elixium on an integrate repo solution; and a partnership with DTCC-Euroclear Global Collateral Ltd to drive further improvements in collateral management operations.

 The year is not yet done, so expect more of these deals, as the company seeks to embed its platforms in the workflows of more customers.